KambleAmit/Customer_Churn_Analysis/README.md

 ### Project Overview

-This data analysis project aims to provide insights into customers of a company who have churned in last month.By analyzing various aspects of the data.
+This data analysis project aims to provide insights into customers of a telecom company who have churned in last month.By analyzing various aspects of the data.
 We seek to identify trends and reasons behind customer churn.

 ### Data Source